From unlimited potential to professional excellence:

 Download our Program Guide for course structure and subject details.

-Associated studies & electives: Sharpen your focus or explore more
+4. Associated studies and electives: Sharpen your focus or explore more

 Elective units provide freedom and opportunity to broaden your learning experience.
 Units can be selected from any AIM Department, enabling you to specialise according to your personal interests.